 https://{your community domain}/odata/dContentBlog

-Whether you connect to the base URL, or a URL of a specific table, depends on your analytics application.
-Tools such as Excel and Power BI connect to the root URL and provide the ability to browse tables.
-Other tools such as DOMO use the URL of specific tables.
+Whether you connect to the base URL or the URL of a specific table depends on your analytics application.
+Tools such as Excel and Power BI connect to the root URL and allow you to browse tables.
+Other tools, such as DOMO, use the URL of specific tables.